AventusDAO/avn-gateway-api/tools/webhooks-endpoint/README.md

 ## Webhooks Endpoint

-Simple HTTPS server to test the receiving, verifying, and logging of avn-gateway webhook events.
+Simple HTTPS server to test receiving, verifying, and logging avn-gateway webhook events.

-Uses [localtunnel](https://theboroer.github.io/localtunnel-www/) to expose your chosen endpoint (e.g: `https://my_test_endpoint_name.loca.lt`) to the internet.
+Uses [localtunnel](https://theboroer.github.io/localtunnel-www/) to expose your chosen endpoint to the internet.

 ### Setup

-1. Install localtunnel:

-    `npm i -g localtunnel`

-2. Install the node packages:
+1. Install the node packages:

     `npm i`

-3. Ensure your chosen endpoint has been registered correctly via the Admin Portal.
+2. Ensure your endpoint (e.g: `https://my_test_endpoint_subdomain_name.loca.lt`) has been registered with the Admin Portal.

 ### Running

-1. Start the server by running the following command (defaults to Dev if no `gateway_url` is specified):
+1. Start the server by running the following command (defaults to `avnwebhookstest` and the dev gateway):

-    `node index.js [gateway_url]`
+    `node index.js [endpoint_subdomain_name] [gateway_url]`

-2. Open a separate terminal window and run:

-    `lt --port 4443 --subdomain my_test_endpoint_name`

-3. Sit back and relax as you begin to receive a beautiful stream of events
+2. Sit back and relax as you begin to receive a beautiful stream of events